Neil Goldschmidt: U.S. Secretary of Transportation

 Goldschmidt became the sixth U.S. Secretary of Transportation in 1979.
 His recess appointment by President Jimmy Carter came on July 27 of that year, as part of a midterm restructuring of the Carter administration's cabinet positions.
 The United States Senate confirmed his appointment on September 21, and he was sworn in on September 24.
-In this position, Goldschmidt was known for his work to revive the financially ailing auto industry, and efforts to deregulate the airline, trucking and railroad industries.
+In this position, Goldschmidt was known for his work to revive the financially ailing U.S. auto industry, and efforts to deregulate the airline, trucking, and railroad industries.

 A newcomer to the Carter administration and to national politics, Goldschmidt traded not only on his experience in transportation planning, but on his political acumen as well; following Carter's unsuccessful bid for re-election in 1980, Goldschmidt expressed doubts about the future of the Democratic Party if it couldn't learn to cultivate political allies more effectively.
 Goldschmidt's time in Washington, DC, informed his own understanding of politics, as well.
 He remained in office through the remainder of the Carter administration.
 In late 1979, Republican presidential hopeful John B. Anderson called for Goldschmidt's resignation, and members of the United States Senate Banking Committee later chastised him, for having suggested that he would withhold transportation funds from municipalities, such as Chicago and Philadelphia, whose mayors supported Ted Kennedy in his primary election bid against Carter.
 Goldschmidt resigned at the conclusion of Carter's term on January 20, 1981.

 Between positions in public office, Goldschmidt was a Nike executive during the 1980s, serving as international Vice President and then as president of Nike Canada.
 He was considered as a potential chair of the Democratic National Committee in 1984.